Renbrant/Camera_CTR/README.md

 **Arduino-based camera trigger for high-speed lightning photography.
 Features include auto-threshold light sensors, sound triggers, time-lapse, long exposure, and interval timers.
 Developed in 2015, this field-tested prototype uses an LCD interface and EEPROM to store settings for professional storm chasing.**

 ## Prototype
-The device was developed through multiple iterations, moving from breadboards to a finalized prototype with a dedicated housing and interface.
+The device evolved through several iterations, from breadboard prototypes to this finalized version with a dedicated case and interface.

 ![Camera CTR Prototype](Docs/Photos/20161024_200539.jpg)